dougmpRX/manager-sniper/README.md

-# manager-sniper
+# Manager-Sniper

+Dependencies
+  - Python
+  - Selenium

-Tool to get a screenshot from Manager App based on weekday
+Tool to get a screenshot from Manager App based on weekday.